yongchengzhu/Yelp-Camp/README.md

 - [x] Install and Configure Mongoose.
 - [x] Setup Campground Model.
 - [x] Use Campground Model inside our routes.
+- [x] Add description to the Campground Model.
+- [x] Drop the current collection and create new data with 'description'.
+- [x] Add the a 'show' route.

 # Pages
 ### Landing Page: